kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

 ### Other Random Loot

 There are a few other random drops possible on the Endar Spire that can affect your initial shopping trip with Larrim.
-Most are centered around grenades; you need to leave Larrim with at least 2 Concussion Grenades and 1 Frag Grenade, but with random loot you could have up to 4 Concs and 3 Frags.
+Most are centered around grenades; you need to leave Larrim with at least 2 Concussion Grenades (and 1 Frag Grenade if you're doing the Lower Sewers GP Warp), but with random loot you could have up to 4 Concs and 3 Frags.
 The more of each you get, the easier the fights with the Assault Droid (for Concussion Grenades) or the Lower Sewers Rakghouls (for Frag Grenades) will be.

 **1. 2x Concussion Grenade**
 - Chance: 0.83%